Universal TV (Germany)

-Universal TV is a German pay-tv-channel, which is operated by NBCUniversal and headquartered in Munich.
-The station was announced on May 22, 2013, and launched on September 5, 2013.
+Universal TV is a German pay-tv-channel, operated by Sky Deutschland and headquartered in Munich.
+The station was announced on 22 May 2013 and launched on 5 September 2013.

-In the course of the global renaming of Universal Channel into Universal TV, the channel was renamed in Germany on July 2, 2018.
+In the course of the global renaming of Universal Channel into Universal TV, the channel was renamed in Germany on 2 July 2018.

+It was folded into Sky Deutschland operations in December 2023.

 Programming

 The programme consists of a mixture of feature films and series, the latter being the major part of the program.
 The station's prime time starts at 9 pm and is filled, among other things, by exclusive first broadcastings.
 The complete program is also available in the original version, in addition to German synchronization.
 In addition to series already broadcast on other stations, German-language first-time broadcasts are also offered.